Why Due Diligence in China!

 Does your company invest or donate its money?
-Street-smart Western multinationals would no more invest in a company without due diligence than give a blank corporate check to the first person with an extraordinary business proposition, or would they?
+Sensible companies or individuals would no more invest in a company without due diligence than give a blank corporate check to the first person with an extraordinary business proposition, or would they?

-So, was this necessary?
-Is investment in China, the World’s biggest market, something to be avoided?
+So, is investing in China, the world’s biggest market, something to be avoided?

 Not at all, as long as you do your due diligence because taking a calculated risk is what business is all about.
 Note the word “calculated” is used advisedly, as business decisions inherently should be based on sound information.
 Any experts can brush off a case of a failed joint ventures or business as a bad investment.
 However, does anyone look at the quality of due diligence was done before entering in such an endeavour?
-The truth is, that it is unlikely, as the mother-company’s board will rationalize everything into corporate history, citing the Chinese as the bad guys.
-Perhaps they should cite them as the smarter partner, or that they did not do their homework.
+The truth is, that it is unlikely, as the mother company’s board will rationalise everything into corporate history, citing the Chinese as being protectionist.
+Perhaps they should mention them as the smarter partner, or that they did not do their homework.

-Due diligence is much wider in scope than is generally perceived.
-Regardless of which country you are doing business in making a substantial investment in getting to know the prospective Chinese partner, or the proposed market, is not money that should be begrudged.
-It is imperative to seek answers to vital questions in areas such as management, legal issues, overall concept, market, capital requirements and financial statements.
+Due diligence is much broader in scope than is generally perceived.
+Regardless of which country you are doing business in making a substantial investment in getting to know the prospective partner or the proposed market, is not money that should be begrudged.
+It is imperative to seek answers to vital questions in areas such as:

 Management.
 Who are the management team?
 Have they worked together before and are their ideas compatible?
 What experience does each member bring to the table, and is it relevant?
 What is the focus of each member?
 Is the team complete?

 Legal Issues.
-Is the investment in China legal?
-Are there any restrictions imposed on that particular industry within China?
+Is the investment in the country legal?
+Are there any restrictions imposed on that particular industry within the country?
 Is the company operating within the scope of the business (i.e. is the company acting ultra vires?)?
-Has the Chinese partner’s fixed assets, to be used as capital injection into the new company, in fact actually been pledged to the bank?
+Have the local partner’s fixed assets, to be used as a capital injection into the new company, actually been pledged to the bank?
 Have the land rights been granted the appropriate land certificate?
 Are there any restrictions on the company’s land-use rights?
 Who owns the IP, or will own the IP in the future, and has any IP being brought into China been registered already, and can it be registered?

 Concept.
 What is the overall timetable for the project?
-Will the product have a competitive advantage in the Chinese market?
+Will the product have a competitive advantage in that specific market?
 Are there Intellectual Property or Patent and Trade Mark issues?
-What are the local business regulatory issues, and does the plan allow enough time for these to be resolved?
+What is the local business regulatory issues, and does the plan allow enough time for these to be resolved?

-Given all of that, time is a very real factor, and Westerners used to the speed of business in developed nations are often frustrated by the multiplicity, and the seemingly overly bureaucratic state of government departments.
+Given all of that, time must be factored in as well.
+Westerners used to the speed of business in developed nations are often frustrated by the multiplicity and the seemingly overly bureaucratic state of government departments.
 With proper due diligence, a project can set realistic timeframes reducing such frustrations from occurring in the first place.

 Market.
-And what about those cash flow and production projections?
+What about those cash flow and production projections?
 What data are they based upon?
-What are the estimates of the need for the company’s products or services?
-What market research has been done, and has it been analyzed?
-What are the competitive advantages of the company’s products/services in the China market?
+What are the estimates of the needs for the company’s products or services?
+What market research has been done, and has it been analysed?
+What are the competitive advantages of the company’s products/services in the Chinese market?
 What are the future marketing strategies?
 What is the pricing strategy?
 What about the competition?

 Financial statements.
-It is important to have three to five year projections, and for established companies, historical records going back for the same period.
+It is essential to have three to five years projections, and for established companies, historical records going back for the same period.
 It is also imperative to understand the financial position of the Chinese partner, including whether the statements are presented in a “true and fair” manner.
 Similarly, are they in accordance with Chinese Accounting Standards (which is very close to IFRS)?
 Or, are their difference between management reporting and local books, and can these be explained.

 Investigate.
-Last, but not least, investigate your proposed partner, using an investigator who is able to check through different channels.
+Last, but not least, investigate your proposed partner, using an investigator who can check through different channels.
 This is in addition to due diligence on the proposed joint venture partner and its owners.

-So how do foreign companies sort out this Gordaean Knot?
+So how do companies sort out this Gordian Knot?

-Secondly, by conducting due dilligence.
-The key lesson learned is that, in China especially, it is imperative that an in-depth “Complete Business Due Diligence” be conducted before any firm begins the “Long March” to the China market.
+Secondly, by conducting due diligence.
+The key lesson learned is that in China, especially, it is imperative that an in-depth “Complete Business Due Diligence” be done before any firm begins in the China market.